github/docs/README.md

 (iv)
 (v)			account or benefit, or in payment of the individual obligations of, any individual obligations of any such persons to the Bank without regard to the disposition or purpose of same as allowed by applicable law.
 D pNCBANK

-Copy A For The PNC Financial Services Group, Inc. All rights reserved.
+Copy A For The Internal Revenue Service, All rights reserved.
 ID:44c295b9-ce08-424f-b6a5-b0f009ad802c ::NOTE